Hydrodynamical/games/README.md

 `cd chess`

-and then
+and then to run the program

-`python3 `
+`python3 main.py`
-### Prerequisites

-What things you need to install the software and how to install them.